xaviergaray/NJIT_DataManagementProject/README.md

 # NJIT_DataManagementProject
 Term project for CS 631 851 at NJIT.
 Supplementary information can be found [here](https://docs.google.com/document/d/1sM_TkhyeoWbIAFcrFBpwjBQ53cSiwFLRUVbyaL_cA-M/edit?usp=sharing).

-## Disclaimer
-This project is intended to show basic communication between a database and a website, as well as a comprehensive database setup.
+**Disclaimer**: This project is intended to show basic communication between a database and a website, as well as a comprehensive database setup.
 It is not created with security or optimization in mind as that is outside the scope of the project.

 ## Dependencies
 * Flask